Numerical equivalence of $\mathbb R$-divisors and Shioda-Tate formula for arithmetic varieties: The first Arakelov-Chow space and its dimension

 Notice that~$c\neq0$, as the product formula would otherwise imply that~$\xi\in O_K^\times$.
 Moreover, equality \eqref{eq_div_const} ensures that the difference $X_{\mathfrak{p}}-cX_\tau-cX_{\overline{\tau}}$ can be represented in~$\overline{\CH}_{\mathbb{R}}^1(X)$ by the Arakelov $\mathbb{R}$-divisor

 which has coefficients summing to zero.
-The claim follows hence from the fact that such Arakelov $\mathbb{R}$-divisor is a real combination of principal ones, which can be shown by using Dirichlet's unit theorem as in the last part of the proof of Theorem~\ref{hi_bo}. \end{proof}
+The claim follows hence from the fact that such Arakelov $\mathbb{R}$-divisor is a real combination of principal ones, which can be shown by using Dirichlet's unit theorem as in the last part of the proof of Theorem~\ref{hi_bo} or in Example~\ref{exa_spec_O_K}. \end{proof}